 However, purely historical data like this doesn’t tell us everything about your creditworthiness.
 What your credit report alone fails to provide are the odds that, despite your stellar past, you will continue to manage your credit as responsibly going forward.
 Yet this is exactly what every lender really wants to know before granting credit.
-That is, which consumers with bad credit histories will be future good payers and who among those with good credit will go bad.
+That is, which consumers

 Do consumers with stellar histories like yours ever run into financial problems?
 Of course they do.
 Job loss and serious illness are just two examples of unexpected consequences that can affect a financially responsible consumer’s ability to continue paying on time.
 Conversely, a consumer who has experienced setbacks in the past and has some poor-looking credit reports to show for it, may have turned things around and is now back on the good foot.

 In other words, what lenders really want to be able to do is identify the diamonds in the rough as well as the accidents waiting to happen.
 Knowing this enables them to take steps that can increase profits and minimize future losses from existing and new borrowers by establishing appropriate credit lines and approving consumers presenting the lowest future risk of nonpayment.

 This is where credit scores come in.
 If a credit report paints a picture purely of the past, the picture a credit score paints is not only of the past, but more importantly, the future.

 Credit score developers, such as FICO and VantageScore, accomplish this future-predicting feat by identifying which credit bureau information tends to most effectively predict future creditworthiness.

 - Your credit utilization, or how much you owe compared to your credit limit.

 - The different types of credit you’ve experienced.